tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 (And, to be clear, an object in a list might be the same as an object in a global variable table.
 The objects themselves can alias.
-But the thing being written to or read from is the container.)
+But the thing being written to or read from, the thing *being side effected*, is the container.)

 Like other bitset lattices, it's possible to union the sets by or-ing the bits.
 It's possible to query for overlap by and-ing the bits.